Page Reviewed / Updated - November 16, 2020

 Coverage in Medicare Savings Programs typically begins one month after a senior has been approved for Medicare.
 Application processing varies by state but is typically less than 60 days.

 Medicare Savings Programs are designed to help seniors lower their Medicare costs.
-There are no additional costs to apply or increases in monthly premiums.
+There are no added costs to apply or increases in monthly premiums.

 Call 1-800-MEDICARE to get the number of your state Medicare office and ask for an application.
 Alternatively, most states also make their application available online.
 Find your state's Medicare Saving Programs office.